Sydney

 www.fmelasgallery.com.au

-Works by: E Rowan, B Whiteley, M Woodward, McLean Edwards, E McLeod, J Gleeson, S Dunlop, D Boyd, R Dickerson, R Crooke, G Gittoes, W Coleman, J Coburn, S Nolan, J Olsen, C Canning, C Campbell, V Rubin, P Griffith, T Irving, S Paxton, S West, M Winch, M Perceval, J Bezzina, and many others.
+Works by: B Whiteley, M Woodward, McLean Edwards, Euan McLeod, J Gleeson, D Boyd, R Dickerson, R Crooke, G Gittoes, W Coleman, J Coburn, S Nolan, D Hart, J Olsen, C Canning, C Campbell, V Rubin, P Griffith, T Irving, S Paxton, S West, M Winch, M Perceval, G Proud, J Bezzina, Ellis Rowan, S Weaver and many others.

 Fine Arts, Sydney